 Auditing marketing communications is a necessary evil.
 We all know it needs to be done, but it feels like such a herculean task that a lot of people put it off or don’t do a thorough job.
 Our Marketing Communications Audit Workbook has everything you need to perform a detailed audit and makes it easy to think critically about the value of your marketing efforts.

 So, when do you need to audit MarCom?
-It’s not something that’s set in stone, but many companies do it annually or quarterly.
-Oftentimes, a new manager will want to have one done when they join a marketing team.
+It’s not something that’s set in stone, but many companies do it annually as part of their budget planning process.
+Oftentimes, a new manager will want to conduct an audit when they join a marketing team.
 Other times, a new direction or company goal may spawn a MarCom audit.
 Whatever the reason–it’s essential to do it right.

 There are lots of moving parts when you are managing a brand, and the relationship between them is where a MarCom audit can help.
 These relationships may look different for a small brand than they do for a large brand, but the main points remain the same.

 Our Marketing Communications Audit Workbook is organized into four parts:

 - Your Team